 The proposed bill, HB238, amends the Code of Alabama 1975 to improve employment opportunities for individuals with criminal convictions.
-It establishes a presumption of fitness for occupational licensure for those who have received an order of limited relief and provides immunity for employers who hire these individuals.
-The Board of Pardons and Paroles is mandated to issue a certificate of employability to certain individuals upon their release from parole, facilitating their reintegration into the workforce.
-However, the bill specifies that individuals required to register as sex offenders or those convicted of violent offenses are ineligible for an order of limited relief.
-It also allows courts to consider various factors when ruling on petitions for limited relief and clarifies that such an order creates a presumption of rehabilitation.
+It establishes a presumption of fitness for occupational licensure for those who have received an order of limited relief and provides immunity for employers who hire these individuals, provided they were aware of the order at the time of hiring.
+The bill mandates the Board of Pardons and Paroles to issue a certificate of employability to eligible individuals upon their release from parole, while also clarifying that individuals required to register as sex offenders or those convicted of violent offenses are ineligible for this certificate.
+Additionally, it introduces a structured process for occupational licensing boards to evaluate applications based on criminal history, ensuring that boards cannot deny licenses based on unrelated convictions, pardoned or expunged offenses, or vague standards of "good moral character."

 Engrossed: 12-26-7, 12-26-9, 41-9A-1, 41-9A-2